Skip to content

 Info

-You can install Datadog.NET Tracer at the machine level to detect all services on the machine or install it on a per-application basis to allow developers to manage detection through application dependencies.
+The Datadog.NET Tracer can be installed machine-wide to instrument all services on a machine, or it can be installed on a per-application basis to allow developers to manage instrumentation through the application's dependencies.
 To view machine-wide installation instructions, click the Windows or Linux tab.
-To view installation instructions for each application, click the NuGet tab.
+To view per-application installation instructions, click the NuGet tab.

-To install the .NET Tracer at the machine level, follow these steps:
+To install the .NET Tracer machine-wide, perform the following steps:

 1. Download the .NET Tracer MSI installer.
-Select the MSI installer that matches the architecture of your operating system (x64 or x86).
+Select the MSI installer for the architecture that matches your operating system (x64 or x86).

 2. Run the .NET Tracer MSI installer with administrator privileges.
 You can also script the MSI installer by running the following command in PowerShell: Start-Process -Wait msiexec -ArgumentList '/qn /i datadog-apm.msi'.

-To install the .NET Tracer at the machine level, follow these steps:
+To install the .NET Tracer machine-wide, perform the following steps:

 1. Download the .NET Tracer MSI installer.
-Select the MSI installer that matches the architecture of your operating system (x64 or x86).
+Select the MSI installer for the architecture that matches your operating system (x64 or x86).

-2. Depending on your operating system, run the relevant package with appropriate permissions and create the directory for .NET tracer logs /var/log/datadog/dotnet:
+2. Run the relevant installation package according to your operating system, and use appropriate permissions to create the directory /var/log/datadog/dotnet for .NET tracer logs:

 Debian or Ubuntu